 - It is used to treat or prevent low phosphate levels.

-- If you have any of these health problems: Kidney disease, high phosphate levels, or infected phsophate stones.
+- If your child has any of these health problems: Kidney disease, high phosphate levels, or infected phosphate stones.

-- If you have kidney stones, you may pass old stones when this drug is started.
-Talk with your doctor.
+- If your child has kidney stones, your child may pass old stones when this drug is started.
+Talk with the doctor.

 - A fast heartbeat.